TOP

 When I first started going out, Zinfandel was still considered a little old school, maybe something of a tired, predictable wine.
 Then a few years ago it became the wine of the hipper crowd, with a retro-cool image.
 Recently, it's gone back to being a little old school, but not in a bad way—it's old school because it's always been around, and the best ones come from really good old vineyards.

 If anything, Zinfandel has become more real to consumers, and Zinfandel specialists in turn are crafting the wines to meet those expectations: Producing wines with less alcohol (14% now seems to be the average ABV) and far less oak influence, allowing the naturally floral/berry qualities of the grape to shine through.
-Not only that, but also distinctive terroir-related profiles—attributes specific to sites, big or small.
+Not only that but also distinctive terroir-related profiles—attributes specific to sites, big or small.

 Label for We Know Jack!
-Zinfandel, aptly named in tribute to legendary Rockpile-Sonoma grower Jack Florence Sr. whose grapes helped bring definition to this unique appellation.
+Zinfandel, is aptly named in tribute to legendary Rockpile-Sonoma grower Jack Florence Sr. whose grapes helped bring definition to this unique appellation.

 For instance, Zinfandels grown in Sonoma County's Rockpile AVA generally retain the ironclad tannin/acid structure of Zinfandels associated with Rockpile.
 Zinfandels from Lodi or Napa Valley's Coombsville AVA invariably have earthy/loamy characteristics that make them all the more interesting.
 There is often a startling minerality to Zinfandels grown on the white calcareous rocky slopes of Paso Robles.
-Russian River Valley Zinfandels are typically luxurious in their black fruit berryishness.
+Russian River Valley Zinfandels are typically luxurious in their black fruit bearishness.
 There are often funky/herby characteristics in Sonoma Mountain Zinfandels, and the funkier the better.
 And on and on.

 Label for Glunz Family Paper Street Vineyard in Paso Robles Willow Creek District, producing Zinfandels with almost startling minerality and elevated acidity, typical of the varietal grown on this region's calcareous slopes.

-Zinfandel, in other words, has finally grown up as a varietal category because it is now allowed to taste like where it actually comes from, not ironed into the caricatures of varietal character typical just twenty, thirty years ago.
+Zinfandel, in other words, has finally grown up as a varietal category because it is now allowed to taste like where it actually comes from, not ironed into the caricatures of varietal character typical just twenty, or thirty years ago.
 It's as if the grape is finally comfortable in its own skin.
 Advocates are more cognizant, vintners more sensitive, and media... well, it always takes media (i.e., journalists, especially 100-point proponents) a little more time to catch up to what consumers are enjoying and the industry is producing.

 There is still, of course, brand-related stylization involved.
 It will take a long time before that goes away, since wineries have to compete, and one way to compete is to establish distinctive sensory markers associated with brands.

-At the same time, though, there is a growing respect for regional styles as well as greater appreciation for individuality of vineyards.
+At the same time, though, there is a growing respect for regional styles as well as a greater appreciation for the individuality of vineyards.
 Sure, I'd like to see wineries that produce two, three, even five or six different vineyard-designate Zinfandels begin to fashion their wines to be a little more distinct from each other, instead of slavishly adhering to "house style."
 But that won't happen overnight.

 The important thing is that Zinfandel styles are making progress as we speak.
-And as a Zinfandel lover myself, I say "hallelujah!"
+And as a Zinfandel lover myself, I say "Hallelujah!"

 Lodi-grown bottlings poured at the Lodi Wine table during ZAP's 2024 Grand Tasting.